xprilion/codelab/md/google-cloud-run-python-flask-example/index.md

-summary: Google Cloud Run example using Python Flask
+summary: An example of deploying a Python Flask application to Google Cloud Run.
 id: google-cloud-run-python-flask-example
 categories: python
 tags: beginner